Home

 2023 ALWRI banner image.png

-The Aldo Leopold Wilderness Research Institute, part of U.S. Forest Service Rocky Mountain Research Station (RMRS), is an interagency, national research facility located on campus at the University of Montana.
-The Leopold Institute is the only federal research group in the United States dedicated to development and dissemination of knowledge needed to steward the nearly 112-million acre, U.S. National Wilderness Preservation System (NWPS), and similarly protected wild lands.
+The Aldo Leopold Wilderness Research Institute (ALWRI), administered by the USDA Forest Service Rocky Mountain Research Station (RMRS), is an interagency national research facility.
+We are the only federal research program in the United States dedicated to the development and exchange of knowledge critical for stewarding the ~112-million acre U.S. National Wilderness Preservation System (NWPS) and similarly protected wild lands.

 Looking down from Mount Sentinel at the rear side of the University of Montana main hall